Positive configuration space: Subdivisions of the hypersimplex

 Suppose that $p_\bullet$ satisfies the positive tropical Pl\"ucker relation.
 Let $F$ be a face of the subdivision $\tDelta(p_\bullet)$.
 Then we can find $p'_\bullet \sim p_\bullet$ satisfying $p'_\bullet \geq 0$ and $\min(p'_\bullet) = 0$ so that $F = \{I \mid p'_I = 0\}$.
 Let $q_\bullet$ be defined by

+By (1), we know that $F = \Supp(q_\bullet)$ is a matroid.
 By Proposition \ref{prop:posSpeyer}, to show that $F$ is a positroid, it suffices to show that $q_\bullet$ is a positive tropical Pl\"ucker vector.
 Consider any $S$ and $a<b<c<d$ as in \eqref{eq:trop}.
 If both sides of \eqref{eq:trop} are equal to 0 (resp. positive) for $p'_\bullet$, then both sides of \eqref{eq:trop} are equal to 0 (resp. equal to $\infty$) for $q_\bullet$.
 Thus \eqref{eq:trop} holds for $q_\bullet$ if it holds for $p'_\bullet$. \end{proof}